 Why Join Us?

 You will find that the Inn's programs and benefits differ from typical networking or CLE.
-The Inn strives to meet needs of the profession in the Estate, Probate, and Trust area on a number of fronts.
+The Inn strives to meet needs of the profession in the Estates/Estate Planning, Probate, Guardianship, and Trust area on a number of fronts.

 Learning in Context

-Law schools are great at teaching aspiring attorneys how to identify issues, read with an analytical mind, and begin the journey of refining one’s advocacy, but are limited by what is good pedagogy and what effectively teaches the subject matter.
+Law schools excel at teaching aspiring attorneys how to identify issues, read critically, and initiate the process of refining their advocacy, but are limited by what constitutes effective pedagogy and what effectively teaches the subject matter.

 The Inn has the benefit of being able to address problems within the larger context of practice, as its members already possess a baseline of knowledge in this area and can address current developments or delve deeper into a topic impacting current practitioners.